Gå direkte til innholdet

 Engelsk

-A breathtaking and epic exploration of the transforming Arctic.
+A breathtaking and epic exploration of the Arctic, blending nature, travel and science writing.

 The Arctic was once a place seemingly frozen in time.
 Now, while the old cold world can still be glimpsed in the herds of caribou, the hidden lives of wolves, and the hunting skill of an Inupiat elder, there is a new Arctic emerging.